wildetudor/wildetudor.github.io/_pages/publications.md

 13. Cohen Kadosh R., Bahrami B., Walsh V., Butterworth B., Popescu T., & Price C. J. (2011).
 [Specialization in the human brain: the case of numbers](http://journal.frontiersin.org/article/10.3389/fnhum.2011.00062/full). *Frontiers in Human Neuroscience*

+_____

+*Copyright notice: The publishers of these articles hold the copyright.
+The PDF versions of articles have been provided only as a means to ensure timely dissemination of scholarly work.
+You may not distribute them, make them available for download by others, or use them for any profit-making enterprise.
+The articles may not be re-posted without the explicit permission of the copyright holder.*